dlrudie/Snip/README.md

 Note
 ----
-Not all hotkeys work between Spotify, iTunes, Winamp, and foobar2000.
+Not all hotkeys work between Spotify, iTunes, Winamp, foobar2000, and VLC.